kerry96164/IEEE-802.11ah_ns-3.27/src/internet/doc/routing-overview.rst

 Default routes
 ~~~~~~~~~~~~~~

-RIP protocol should be installed *only* on routers.
+RIPng protocol should be installed *only* on routers.
 As a consequence,
 nodes will not know what is the default router.

 To overcome this limitation, users should either install the default route
-manually (e.g., by resorting to Ipv4StaticRouting or Ipv6StaticRouting), or
+manually (e.g., by resorting to Ipv6StaticRouting), or by using RADVd.
-by using RADVd (in case of IPv6).
 RADVd is available in |ns3| in the Applications module, and it is strongly
 suggested.

 Protocol parameters and options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The RIP |ns3| implementations allow to change all the timers associated with route updates and routes lifetime.
+The RIPng |ns3| implementation allows to change all the timers associated with route updates and routes lifetime.

 Moreover, users can change the interface metrics on a per-node basis.